-The sole objective of the Company through its subsidiary DORE Hold Co Limited is to own Renewable Energy Infrastructure Projects, via individual corporate entities.
+The sole objective of the Company through its subsidiary DORE Hold Co Limited is to invest in Renewable Energy Infrastructure Projects for the purposes of obtaining investment income and capital appreciation, via individual corporate entities.
 Hold Co typically will issue equity and loans to finance its investments.